IsaacShrestha/ember-simple-auth/README.md

 # Introduction

 Ember-simple-auth is a open-source project available in github.
-It is a lightweight plugin to implement authentication in Ember.js applications.
-Ember.js is an open-source JavaScript framework for web development.
+It is a lightweight plugin to implement authentication in EmberJS applications.
+EmberJS is an open-source JavaScript framework for web development.

 Ember-simple-auth consists of 4 main building blocks - the session, a session store, authenticators and authorizers.
 The session service is the main interface that provides methods for authentication and invalidating the session.
 It also sets and reads the session data.
 The session store persists the session state; authenticators authenticate the session; and authorizers use the data retrieved by an authenticator and stored in the session to generate authorization data.